eonist/eonist.github.io/_posts/2022-07-31-swift-doc-formating.md

 My notes on method commenting in swift<!--more-->.

 Commenting is vital when creating complex systems.
-So much resolution about how the method came to be and it's artefacts and gotchas are lost if there is no documentation in the code.
-I usually include massive amounts of comments in the code because when I later revisit the code a year later, my initial thinking has disappeared and I need something to accelerate my reasoning to get back into the code.
-I also leave references to where parts of the solution was found, like stackoverflow links or other github projects, or github-issues where the solution was discussed.
-To give credit where credit is due.
-Personally I use a commenting style that is closer to java-doc as a lot of people know it and it feels universal.
-It even renders to apples dialog boxes like bellow:
+Without documentation in the code, much of the resolution about how the method came to be and its artifacts and gotchas can be lost.

+Personally, I include massive amounts of comments in the code because when I revisit the code a year later, my initial thinking has disappeared and I need something to accelerate my reasoning to get back into the code.

+I also leave references to where parts of the solution were found, such as Stack Overflow links or other GitHub projects, or GitHub issues where the solution was discussed.
+This gives credit where credit is due.

+I use a commenting style that is closer to JavaDoc, as it is widely known and feels universal.
+It even renders to Apple's dialog boxes like the one below:
 ```swift
  /**
   * A method that returns awesome colors